brometheuss/WW2021.CINEMA/docs/04-web-api.md

 ## Startup class

-ASP.NET Core apps use a Startup class, which is named Startup by convention.
+ASP .NET Core apps use a Startup class, which is named Startup by convention.
 The Startup class:

 *   Optionally includes a ConfigureServices method to configure the app's services.
 A service is a reusable component that provides app functionality.
 Services are registered in ConfigureServices and consumed across the app via dependency injection (DI) or ApplicationServices.
 *   Includes a Configure method to create the app's request processing pipeline.

-ConfigureServices and Configure are called by the ASP.NET Core runtime when the app starts:
+ConfigureServices and Configure are called by the ASP .NET Core runtime when the app starts:

 **Example of Startup class**
 ```csharp